-DO NOT install this product over an additional underpad or cushion as this may cause excessive deflection and movement in the floor and damage the locking system and will void the product's warranties.
+DO NOT install this product over an additional underpad or cushion as this may cause excessive deflection and movement in the floor and damage the locking system.
+Installation over an additional underpad or cushion will void the product's warranties.